 About half of TUJ's students are non-Japanese, and they bring diverse cultural perspectives to TUJ's campus life and classroom discussions.
 Attracted by TUJ's cosmopolitan location, students from the United States, Canada, and all parts of Asia, Russia, the Middle East, and Europe develop the intercultural communication skills that are essential for global success in any career.

-With 10 majors, TUJ also offers more academic options than any other university with an English-based curriculum in Japan, and TUJ students can also choose from more than 140 majors at Main Campus.
-An average class size of 22 means that TUJ instructors can provide a high level of personal attention and support to each student.
+With 10 majors, TUJ also offers more academic options than any other university with an English-based curriculum in Japan.
+An average class size of 21 means that TUJ instructors can provide a high level of personal attention and support to each student.

 The Career Development Office provides group seminars and on-campus career fairs.